Ocram95/BCCSIMARGLToolkit/README.md

 # BCCSIMARGLToolkit

-BCCSIMARGLToolkit can be used to process data collected by BCCSTEGO [1] tool.
+BCCSIMARGLToolkit can be used to process data collected by [eBPF-Framework](https://github.com/Ocram95/eBPF-Framework) tool.
 Processed data can be used to spot the presence of network covert channels.
 It consists of three different Python3 scripts, within "/sources" directory.
 Each script process data in a different manner:
-- ```heatmap_generator.py```: it creates heatmaps according to the evolution of the bins filled by BCCSTEGO tool.
+- ```heatmap_generator.py```: it creates heatmaps according to the evolution of the bins filled by [eBPF-Framework](https://github.com/Ocram95/eBPF-Framework) tool.
 - ```process_data_bins_changed.py```: it processes data to obtain the number of bins changed between subsequent/adjacent bins.
 - ```process_data_bins_diff_zero.py```: it processes data to obtain the number of bins different from zero, i.e., filled with at least one value.
 It is possible to define a window to split the data in terms of number of samples or a time period.